Topics Map > •Research Computing

 Certain types of computational problems might exceed the capabilities of Rice systems.
 In those cases, we recommend using ACCESS, (Formerly known as XSEDE).
-ACCCES is a collection of shared computing systems distributed across many sites nationally.
+ACCESS is a collection of shared computing systems distributed across many sites nationally.
 These resources are supported by the National Science Foundation (NSF) and are maintained as a free national resource.
-Combined, these resources total over 10 petaflop of computing power.
-Available resources include systems for large shared memory (Symmetric MultiProcessing or SMP) applications, highly scalable applications (Massively Parallel Processing or MMP), traditional clusters, and more recently high-throughput computing via Open Science Grid.
-Please contact us if you are interested in exploring access to ACCESS resources (see below).

 We have staff members who are ACCESS Campus Champions.
 Campus Champions have extensive knowledge of ACCESS resources and allocation request processes, and also have access to many ACCESS resources for exploratory work in preparation for submitting project specific allocation requests.
 From the ACCESS website: